TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 #####Interpretation of Stepwise Model
 We definitely see that Stepwise Model is more predictive.
 Let's pick the most significant variables that may effect on attrition (positive slope will indicate icreasing of attrition chance additively):

 - Increasing of Overtime by 1 hour may predict that average attrition posibility will increase by 2.16
 - BusinessTrvlTravel_Frequently may predict that average attrition posibility will increase by 2.22
 - BusinessTrvlTravel_Rarely may predict that average attrition posibility will increase by 1.19
 - Increasing of DistFromHome for 1 mile (assuming that distance were given in miles) may predict that average attrition posibility will increase by 0.06
-- If employee has Technical Degree we may predict that average attrition posibility will increase by 0.35
-- If employee's gender is Male we may predict that average attrition posibility will increase by 0.37
-- If employee has Job level 5 (very hard)  we may predict that average attrition posibility will increase by 0.74
-- If employee has Job role Technician we may predict that average attrition posibility will increase by 0.73
-- If employee has Job role Human Resources we may predict that average attrition posibility will increase by 0.53
-- If employee has Job role Manufacturing Director we may predict that average attrition posibility will increase by 0.44
 - If employee has Job role Sales Executive we may predict that average attrition posibility will increase by 1.32
 - If employee has Job role Sales Representative we may predict that average attrition posibility will increase by 1.34
 - If number of companies where an employee worked increaes by 1, we may predict that average attrition posibility will increase by 0.2